tooploox/oya/README.md

             }
     }%

-Only SOPS metadata is out in the plain, the password itself is encrypted and safe.
+Only SOPS metadata is out in the plain, the password itself is encrypted.

 Restart the HTTP server and test it: